 Artichokes taste great, and they have a lot of fiber as well.
 One medium artichoke contains 10 grams.
 This vegetable is also loaded with potassium – even more than bananas.
 Potassium is important for all of your cells and muscles, but it’s especially vital to your heart health.7

-These are just some of the vegetables that should be staples of any high-fiber diet.
-Others include avocados, cauliflower, spinach, Romaine lettuce, and squash.
+These are just some of the high fiber vegetables that should be staples of any fiber rich diet.
+Other high fiber veggies include avocados, cauliflower, spinach, Romaine lettuce, and squash.
 This offers plenty of variety!

 But, while fiber benefits your body in many ways, you need to make sure you drink enough water.
 This will help fiber-rich foods move through your digestive system with ease.
 Also, talk to your doctor before you make any significant dietary changes, to make sure it will be safe to do so.